Getting Started with the Agent Packaging Standard (APS)¶

 1. Overview¶

-APS introduces a simple packaging and execution model that allows AI agents to be packaged once and run anywhere, ensuring consistency and interoperability across runtimes.
+APS introduces a packaging and execution model that allows AI agents to be packaged once and run anywhere, ensuring consistency and interoperability across runtimes.

 2. Prerequisites¶